Arsi Nami

 Arsi Nami also co-stars in a Farsi/Dari speaking role on Season 2 of FX TV Series The Old Man starring Academy Award winning actor Jeff Bridges and Academy Award nominated actor John Lithgow.

+He is also cast as Real-Life Mobster Thomas DeSimone in Season 3 in Stories of the American Mafia streaming September 26, 2026 on Fox Nation, Apple TV and Amazon Prime Video.

 Arsi Nami was also the lead actor in two Telly Award winning Commercials in 2023, Vaporesso: Through the Darkness and Eveready Battery / Energizer.
 He also won the Jury Prize award at the 2017 Entr'2 Marches International Film Festival in Cannes for his leading role in the motion picture Love is Blind, portraying the visually-impaired Italian American Giovanni.
 Love is Blind also won an award for disability awareness and was screened at world famous Palais des Festivals et des Congrès.

 Arsi Nami was also named as a Judge in the panel of the 2018, 2019 and 2020 Cannes Entr'2 Marches International Film Festival He was the lead actor in Children's Hospital Los Angeles production Healthcare in the Cloud, which premiered at the 2018 Society of Camera Operators Lifetime Achievement Awards, raising over $8 million for children's vision health.
 He portrayed as the manic depressed French-American painter named Vincent, in 2017 European Cinematography Award-winning drama motion picture Camelia.

 He also received another international claim via his outstanding and comedic role as Cadiz in the Just Cause 4 award-winning commercials for Square Enix, PlayStation and Xbox, as well as his lead role in the international hit music video "Hurt People" performed by international artists Aloe Blacc and Gryffin which reached over 1 million views on VEVO and YouTube.